How to easily compare cells by case sensitive or insensitive in Excel?

 as auto text, and liberate your brain!
 Know About Auto Text Get Free Trial

-But in sometimes, you may want to compare two lists case sensitive whose duplicates are not in the same rows as below screenshots shown, in this case, you can use Kutoolsfor Excel’s Compare Ranges function.
+But in sometimes, you may want to compare two lists case sensitive whose duplicates are not in the same rows as below screenshots shown, in this case, you can use Kutoolsfor Excel’s Select Same & Different Cells function.

 After free installing Kutools for Excel, please do as below:

-1. Select the first list, and then click Kutools > Compare Ranges.
+1. Select the first list, and then click Kutools > Select > Select Same & Different Cells.
 See screenshot:

 2. Then in the Compare Ranges dialog, following below operations.
 See screenshot: